marcwinstanley/dotfiles/README.md

 Make your own customizations
 ----------------------------

-Put your customizations in dotfiles appended with `.local`:
+Put your customizations in ~/dotfiles-local appended with `.local`:

 * `~/.aliases.local`
 * `~/.git_template.local/*`